MasWag/FalCAuN/tutorial/tutorial.md

 And FalCAuN falsifies this specification by finding a counter-example.
 This counter-example shows when `throttle` input keeps the max value `100`, full throttle, the velocity exceeds `120` in `20` ticks.

-The mealy-machine constructed by automat-learning from the target system is here.
+The Mealy machine constructed by automat-learning from the target system is here.
 This graph highlighting the violating path is described by the above `abstract input` and `abstract output`.
 ![](learned-mealy-machine.png)